Alexandre50000/Syst-mes-embarqu-s-et-robotique/README.md

   - **-mcpu=cortex-m4** is called to specify the processor that will execute the code
   - **-c** specifies to not do the linking step
 - Compile the test.c file using the explained command in the terminal
-- When executing the command, the shell searchs for an executable named arm-none-eabi-gcc in the folder specifiedd in the **PATH** variables
+- When executing the command, the shell searchs for an executable named arm-none-eabi-gcc in the folder specified in the **PATH** variables
   - executing the command in the VSCode EPuck2 internal terminal should not run in errors
     - in fact, this terminal was configured to add the arm-none-eabi toolchain to the **PATH** variables
   - ⚠ however executing this command from any other terminal might lead to errors: